-There are four phases to the moon, each lasting seven days, with the moon passing through a complete cycle every twenty nine days.
-A waxing moon refers to the first two quarters, between the new and the full moon, when light is increasing.
-In this phase the moon will show itself as a right handed crescent approaching a full moon.
-This period is a good time to graft fruit trees, plant evergreen and deciduous trees, fertilise and sow the seeds of plants that grow above the ground.
+There are four phases to the moon, each lasting seven days, with the moon passing through a complete cycle every twenty-nine days.
+A waxing moon refers to the first two quarters, between the new and the full moon when light is increasing.
+In this phase, the moon will show itself as a right-handed crescent approaching a full moon.
+This period is a good time to graft fruit trees, plant evergreen, and deciduous trees, fertilise and sow the seeds of plants that grow above the ground.
 A waning moon refers to the last two quarters after the full moon when light is decreasing.
-A left handed crescent is evidence of these phases as it approaches a new moon.
-Eliminating slugs, cultivating weeds, pruning and planting, because of active root growth at this time, is advisable during this phase.
+A left-handed crescent is evidence of these phases as it approaches a new moon.
+Eliminating slugs, cultivating weeds, pruning, and planting, because of active root growth at this time, are advisable during this phase.

 As the moon wanes, in the third quarter, energy lessens.
 The gravitational pull is still high but moonlight decreases putting energy into the roots of plants, an opportune time therefore to plant root crops.
-Planting perennials, biennials,bulbs or transplanting seedlings will also be beneficial at this time because of the active root growth.
+Planting perennials, biennials, and bulbs, or transplanting seedlings will also be beneficial at this time because of the active root growth.
 Pruning is typically done in this quarter, in the sign of Scorpio.

 The fourth quarter of the moon is considered a resting period.
 There is decreased gravitational pull and moonlight and subsequently, it is the best time to cultivate, harvest, transplant and prune.
 To retard lawn growth, lawns should be mown in the third or fourth quarter.
 Happy gardening!